Datapack-Registry/specification/docs/naming_conventions.md

                   └─ trigger.mcfunction
 ```

+- `...` The advancement can also be nested inside sub directories.
 - `reset.mcfunction` This function should be called by the `load.json` file when the Datapack is started.
 All advancements for each player will get reset by this function.
 - `trigger.mcfunction` This function should be called by the `<advancement name>.json` when the advancement triggers.
 The folder structure to this function should mimic the folder sructure to te actual advancement.